-Has been shown to produce inhibition of inducible nitric oxide production (Rogers, 2011).
+Has been shown to produce inhibition of inducible nitric oxide production .

 It has been suggested that the polysaccharides in Ganoderma spp. are more antibacterial, and the triterpenoids are more antiviral, more research is needed to confirm this.

-Ganoderma has been shown to produce potent lens aldose reductase inhibition, and significant inhibition of serum glucose and sorbitol accumulation in the lens of the eye, red blood cells, and sciatic nerves in diabetic rats .
-This shows potential as a treatment for diabetic induced retinopathy, and other diabetese related damage in the body.
+Ganoderma has been reported to produce potent lens aldose reductase inhibition, and significant inhibition of serum glucose and sorbitol accumulation in the lens of the eye, red blood cells, and sciatic nerves in diabetic rats (based on older studies) .
+This shows potential as a treatment for diabetic induced retinopathy, and other diabetes related damage in the body

 Has been shown to lower blood sugar levels in hyperglycemic models (fruiting body), and involved the ganoderans B and C .

-Spores also show evidence for antidiabetic effects .
+Spores have also shown evidence for antidiabetic effects .

 Methanol extracts of G. tsugae were found to be more potent in antioxidant effects that alpha tocopherol, and exhibited significant inhibition of lipid peroxidation as such.
 The antioxidant effects are not considered as strong as G. lucidum, but is very close.
 It is the phenol content that has been considered responsible for these effects. .